rundeck/docs/docs/learning/howto/log4shell.md

 :::warning Disclaimer
 These jobs are provided as examples only to illustrate a design pattern and are not intended to provide security for any environment.
 Since this was recorded LunaSec may have issued newer versions of the tool so be sure to adjust the jobs for the latest version.

-You might also notice that when scanning Rundeck 3.4.8 (you did upgrade to the latest version right!!??) the tool prior to verison 1.4 identifies a vulnerability in the Log4j 2.16 package as 2.14.
+You might also notice that when scanning Rundeck 3.4.8 (you did upgrade to the latest version right!!??) the tool prior to version 1.4 identifies a vulnerability in the Log4j 2.16 package as 2.14.
 We have confirmed this is a false positive in Log4Shell and is fixed in 1.4.0.
 Be assured Rundeck 3.4.8 is patched and protected from CVE-2021-44228 and CVE-2021-45046.
 :::

 To add the job definitions to a project of your own follow these steps: